munificent/game-programming-patterns/book/observer.markdown

 ^code linked-observer

-We're also making `Subject` a friend here.
+We're also making `Subject` a friend class here.
 The subject owns the API for adding and removing observers, but the list it will be managing is now inside the `Observer` class itself.
 The simplest way to give it the ability to poke at that list is by making it a friend.